What is a Business Plan?

 - List the owners of the company and their ownership percentages.

-- List the members of the executives, their roles, and remuneration.
+- List the key executives, their roles, and remuneration.

 - List any internal and external professionals that the company plans to hire, and how they will be compensated.